sadpotat/simple-mfs-ussd-java/README.md

 This is a simple implementation of a USSD Web API for an MFS using Java SE.
 I tried to use as few frameworks I could to improve my understanding of the language.

 ## Data Storage
-All data is stored in a database on the server-side, including all menus, response messages, and customer data for the DFS.
+All menus, response messages, request parameters and customer data for the financial service are stored in a database on the server-side.
 DDL files for a dummy database are provided in the repository.

 ## Using the API
 App URL: `tomcat_server/WAR_context/ussd?initiator=customer_id&input=user_input`